OWASP/Top10/2017/pt-pt/0xa6-security-misconfiguration.md

-# A6:2017 Más Configurações de Segurança
+# A6:2017 Configurações de Segurança Incorretas

 | Agentes de Ameaça/Vetores de Ataque | Vulnerabilidade de Segurança | Impactos |
 | -- | -- | -- |